How AWS WAF handles rule and rule group actions in a web ACL - AWS WAF, AWS Firewall Manager, and AWS Shield Advanced

 • On the other hand, if you want count metrics from the count rule even for requests that match the allow rule, you'd need to give the count rule a lower numeric priority setting than the allow rule, so that it runs first.

-For more information about priority settings, see Processing order of rules and rule groups in a web ACL.
+For more information about priority settings, see Setting rule priority in a web ACL.